 MAM protects app data and lets you control app data sharing.
 MAM also allows for the management of corporate data and resources, separately from personal data.
-With Endpoint Management configured for MAM mode, you can use MDX-enabled mobile apps to provide per-app containerization and control.
-MAM mode is also called MAM-only mode.
+With Endpoint Management configured for MAM, you can use MDX-enabled mobile apps to provide per-app containerization and control.

-By leveraging MDX policies, Endpoint Management provides app-level control over network access (such as micro VPN), app and device interaction, data encryption, and app access.
+By using MDX policies, Endpoint Management provides app-level control over network access (such as micro VPN), app and device interaction, data encryption, and app access.

-MAM mode is often suitable for bring-your-own (BYO) devices because, although the device is unmanaged, corporate data remains protected.
-MDX has more than 50 MAM-only policies that you can set without needing an MDM control or relying on device passcodes for encryption.
+MAM is often suitable for bring-your-own (BYO) devices because, although the device is unmanaged, corporate data remains protected.
+MDX has more than 50 MAM-only policies that you can set.
+Those policies don’t require an MDM control or device passcodes for encryption.

 MAM is often suitable for the following examples: